Premierships of Harold Wilson: Africa

-Defeat and return to opposition, 1970–1974
+Electoral defeat and resignation

 By 1969, the Labour Party was suffering serious electoral reverses, and by the turn of 1970 had lost a total of 16 seats in by-elections since the previous general election.

 By 1970, the economy was showing signs of improvement, and by May that year, Labour had overtaken the Conservatives in the opinion polls.
 Wilson responded to this apparent recovery in his government's popularity by calling a general election, but, to the surprise of most observers, was defeated at the polls by the Conservatives under Heath.
 Most opinion polls had predicted a Labour win, with a poll six days before the election showing a 12.4% Labour lead.
 Writing in the aftermath of the election, The Times journalist George Clark wrote that the 1970 contest would be "remembered as the occasion when the people of the United Kingdom hurled the findings of the opinion polls back into the faces of the pollsters and at the voting booths proved them wrong—most of them badly wrong".
 Heath and the Conservatives had attacked Wilson over the economy.
 Towards the end of the campaign, bad trade figures for May added weight to Heath's campaign and he claimed that a Labour victory would result in a further devaluation.
 Wilson considered Heath's claims "irresponsible" and "damaging to the nation".
 Ultimately, however, the election saw Labour's vote share fall to its lowest since 1935.
 Several prominent Labour figures lost their seats, notably George Brown who was still Deputy Leader of the Labour Party.

-Wilson survived as leader of the Labour Party in opposition.
-In August 1973, holidaying on the Isles of Scilly, he tried to board a motorboat from a dinghy and stepped into the sea.
-He was unable to get into the boat and was left in the cold water for more than half an hour, hanging on to the fenders of the motorboat.
-He was close to death before he was saved by Paul Wolff, the father of novelist Isabel Wolff.
-When word of the incident became public the following month, Wilson downplayed its severity; it was taken up by the press and resulted in some embarrassment.
-His press secretary, Joe Haines, tried to deflect some of the comment by blaming Wilson's dog Paddy for the problem.

-Economic conditions during the 1970s were becoming more difficult for Britain and many other western economies as a result of the Nixon shock and the 1973 oil crisis, and the Heath government in its turn was buffeted by economic adversity and industrial unrest (notably including confrontation with the coalminers which led to the Three-Day Week) towards the end of 1973, and on 7 February 1974 (with the crisis still ongoing) Heath called a snap election for 28 February.